 The CDC reports that cases of mosquito, tick, and flea-borne illnesses have tripled between 2004 and 2016 and that these illnesses are not only on the rise but on the move.
 What may be reported in one part of the country can easily and quickly travel the globe so it seems.
 That being the case you must protect yourself wherever you are.
 The only true protection is to avoid the bites.
 Keeping mosquitoes away when you are out and about requires the right repellent.
 The CDC and FDA suggest repellents that contain DEET along with protective clothing.

 However, at Mosquito Squad of Louisville, we want to make this simpler and less confining at home.
 No one wants to sit in their own backyard on a nice summer day in long sleeves and long pants, covering themselves with smelly repellent every two hours.
 Instead, let us suggest our barrier treatment.
 It eliminates 85-90% of mosquitoes on contact and continues to work for up to 3 weeks.
-Continued mist all season long keeps the mosquitoes out of your yard and helps to make it the fun and relaxing habitat it’s meant to be… for humans, not mosquitoes.
+Continued treatment all season long keeps the mosquitoes out of your yard and helps to make it the fun and relaxing habitat it’s meant to be… for humans, not mosquitoes.
 Call us today for more details.